lizard-buzzard/persistent-token-rememberme-authentication/README.md

 A subject of the investigation is to ensure that
 * first, how works the grants on different URL depending on the roles of the user entered
-* second, how works remember me set-up
+* second, how works the 'remember me' set-up

 ### Authorize Requests Rules ###
 In order to investigate the first point, we will enter with different users with different roles.
 Consider the following snippet from __configure(HttpSecurity http)__ method of __SecurityConfig__ class: